arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 The MKR WiFi 1010 needs the following libraries:

-- `ArduinoIoTCloud.h` This one handles the Arduino Cloud connection and project variables publishing.
+- `ArduinoIoTCloud.h` This one handles the Arduino IoT Cloud connection and project variables publishing.
 It can be installed directly from the Arduino Library Manager.
 - `Arduino_ConnectionHandler.h` This one manages the Wi-Fi® connection and can be installed directly from the Arduino Library Manager.
 - `ArduinoJson.h` and `Arduino_JSON` This one let us parse and create JSON structures for the HTTP requests.
 They can be installed directly from the Arduino Library Manager.
 - `ArduinoHttpClient.h` This library lets us request weather data from the Open Weather API.
 It can be installed directly from the Arduino Library Manager.